Farewell, Darwin Nunez, Liverpool’s magnificently ridiculous footballer

 In public, Klopp excelled at looking indulgent and understanding rather than frustrated with Nunez, even though his wayward finishing was often an issue.
 By the end, it felt as if even he gave up on Nunez, starting him in just one of his last seven games.

-Nunez scored a mere seven goals in 47 appearances in last season (he left with seven in 57, going back further and the goal before then was a clearance by Sheffield United keeper Ivo Grbic that rebounded in off his thigh).
+Nunez scored a mere seven goals in 47 appearances last season (he left with seven in 57, going back further, and the goal before then was a clearance by Sheffield United keeper Ivo Grbic that rebounded in off his thigh).
 He departs the Premier League with the idiosyncratic stat that no one who hit the woodwork so often – 14 times – did so in anything like as few minutes.
-But, in their own way, the Liverpool crowd may miss him and opposing defenders may not: there were days when Nunez seemed unstoppable, except by his own inability to hit the target.
-The Saudi Pro-League won’t know what is about to hit them.
+But, in their own way, the Liverpool crowd may miss him while opposing defenders may not: there were days when Nunez seemed unstoppable, except by his inability to hit the target.
+The Saudi Pro-League won’t know what is about to hit it.

 Join our commenting forum